lachatak/scalaworkshop/basics/Futures.md

      val result = asyncOne.value

-but we don't know whether it's finished?
+There is a problem here.
+We don't know whether it's finished.
 We can wait

      import scala.concurrent.duration._ //imports 'seconds' function